-- Consumer report data and consumer reporting agencies.
-Examples in the U.S. include: the Fair Credit Reporting Act ("FCRA"), the Fair and Accurate Credit Transactions Act ("FACTA"), which amends FCRA, and certain proposed regulations under FACTA, presently under consideration; - Identity theft and loss of data.
-Examples include FACTA and other regulations modeled after the current California Security Breach Notification Act, that require consumer notification of security breach incidents and additional federal and state legislative enactments in this area; - Fair and non-discriminatory lending practices, such as the Equal Credit Opportunity Act ("ECOA"); - Privacy-related laws, including but not limited to the provisions of the Financial Services Modernization Act of 1999, also known as the Gramm Leach Bliley Act ("GLBA"), the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001 ("USA Patriot Act") and similar state privacy laws; - Extension of credit to consumers through the Electronic Fund Transfers Act, as well as non-governmental VISA and MasterCard electronic payment standards; - · Quasi-governmental regulations, such as Fannie Mae and Freddie Mac regulations for our mortgage services products; - Insurance regulations related to our insurance products; - The application or extension of consumer protection laws, including, state and federal laws governing the use of the Internet and telemarketing, and credit repair; - Jurisdictional regulations applicable to international operations, including the European Union's Privacy Directive; and - Sarbanes-Oxley Act ("SOX") regulations to verify internal process controls and require material event awareness and notification.
+- Use of data by creditors and consumer reporting agencies.
+Examples in the U.S. include the Fair Credit Reporting Act ("FCRA"), the Fair and Accurate Credit Transactions Act ("FACTA"), which amends FCRA, and certain proposed regulations and studies mandated by FACTA, under consideration: - Laws and regulations that limit the use of credit scoring models such as state "mortgage trigger" laws, state "inquiries" laws, state insurance restrictions on the use of credit based insurance scores, and the Consumer Credit Directive in the European Union. - Fair lending practices, such as the Equal Credit Opportunity Act ("ECOA") and Regulation B. - Privacy and security laws and regulations that limit the use and disclosure of personally identifiable information or require security procedures, including but not limited to the provisions of the Financial Services Modernization Act of 1999, also known as the Gramm Leach Bliley Act ("GLBA"); FACTA; the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"); the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001 ("USA Patriot Act"); identity theft, file freezing, security breach notification and similar state privacy laws; - Extension of credit to consumers through the Electronic Fund Transfers Act, as well as nongovernmental VISA and MasterCard electronic payment standards: - Regulations applicable to secondary market participants such as Fannie Mae and Freddie Mac that could have an impact on our products; - Insurance laws and regulations applicable to our insurance clients and their use of our insurance products and services; - The application or extension of consumer protection laws, including, laws governing the use of the Internet and telemarketing, and credit repair; - Laws and regulations applicable to operations in other countries, for example, the European Union's Privacy Directive and the Foreign Corrupt Practices Act; and - Sarbanes-Oxley Act ("SOX") requirements to maintain and verify internal process controls, including controls for material event awareness and notification.

-In making credit evaluations of consumers, performing fraud screening or user authentication, our customers are subject to requirements of multiple jurisdictions which may impose contradictory requirements.
+In making credit evaluations of consumers, or in performing fraud screening or user authentication, our customers are subject to requirements of multiple jurisdictions, which may impose onerous and contradictory requirements.
 Privacy legislation such as GLBA or the European Union's Privacy Directive may also affect the nature and extent of the products or services that we can provide to customers, as well as our ability to collect, monitor and disseminate information subject to privacy protection.
 In addition to existing regulation, changes in legislative, judicial, regulatory or consumer environments could harm our business, financial condition or results of operations.
-For example, the FACTA amendments to FCRA will result in new regulation.
-These regulations or the interpretation of these amendments could affect the demand for or profitability of some of our products, including scoring and consumer products.
+These regulations and amendments to them could affect the demand for or profitability of some of our products, including scoring and consumer products.
 New regulations pertaining to financial institutions could cause them to pursue new strategies, reducing the demand for our products.
 In addition, legislative reforms of workers' compensation laws that aim to simplify this area of regulation and curb abuses could diminish the need for, and the benefits provided by, certain of our insurance solutions products and services.